This post is also available in: Suomi (Finnish)

 When my boy was a newborn, I remember everyone telling me that the first year will go by super fast but for me those words felt like such a joke.
 For me the first few months lasted a lifetime and even if I had already started to doubt if I’d ever be able to leave the house, we somehow got to this day and just passed that pretty special one year mark.
 Hooray!
 Honestly, I am so relieved.
 This past year has been hard and we’ve had to survive with way too little sleep (as probably most parents with small babies have to!), and even if our lives are not changing magically overnight, I feel so much lighter now than in those early days of motherhood when everything was so new, and a bit scary too.

 I’ve come to realise that speaking about motherhood and the very honest feelings that we as mothers go through, is not an easy thing to do.
 It’s not all love and snuggles, as there can be so many mixed feelings about our lives changing so remarkably.
 It’s so easy to think that other moms are doing great and enjoying their days to the fullest while you’re just trying to get through the day somehow.
 But in reality we all go through a lot of the same feelings (positive and negative) but some of them are not just shared openly, even though they really should be.
 If there’s one thing I’ve learned during this year, it’s that openness is healing and the more we share the better we are at finding our ways to mother.
+Meanwhile, if you’re an expectant mother, services such as a 3D Ultrasound may be a crucial piece in your parenthood journey.

 In addition to being a big mental change, motherhood and the everyday life with a baby has brought so many other new things to our life.
 Like a crazy amount of stuff, an incredible talent to google anything, a different body, a lot of persistence, a chaotic home, being able to lower your own standards (luckily now I have finally realised that perfection really is not the way to go), and also a certain level of new found self-confidence.
 It’s pretty relieving when you realise that the opinions of others are not that important anymore, as the key really is to find Your own ways and methods both in motherhood and in other aspects of life too.